 When you eat less than you burn for a prolonged period of time, the calorie deficit you create means you lose weight.

 This drop in metabolic rate can be pretty long-lived, too.
-One study on The Biggest Loser participants found that their metabolisms were still running slower six years later [12], and another research found calorie restriction can decrease metabolism for good.[13]
+One study on The Biggest Loser participants showed that participants’ metabolisms were still running slower six years later,[12] and another research study found calorie restriction can decrease metabolism for good.[13]

 Eek.

-On the flip side, a small group of men and women practiced intermittent fasting for over a year.[14]
-Fasting did not produce adaptive thermogenesis, and their metabolic rate at the end of that year was 10% higher than predicted.
+On the flip side, check out this study, where a small group of men and women practiced intermittent fasting for over a year.[14]
+Results showed that fasting did not produce adaptive thermogenesis, and the participants’ metabolic rate was 10% higher at the end of that year than predicted.

 Intermittent fasting works differently for two reasons.